Relational electromagnetism and the electromagnetic force: The Lorentz Force

-Before we proceed to a derivation of the force without resting upon the idea of the ether, it is worth to consider the difference between Lorentz' and Maxwell's expressions for the force, since Lorentz appears to be following Maxwell steps up to some point.
+Before we proceed to a derivation of the force, it is worth to consider the difference between Lorentz' and Maxwell's expressions for the force, since Lorentz appears to be following Maxwell steps up to some point.
 Maxwell restrained from making an early decision on the nature of electricity.
 He considered a piece of matter carrying a current and included the contribution of the ``displacement current'' just by analogy with galvanic currents.
 The resulting force was determined up to a contribution consisting of the gradient of a potential.
 Lorentz, in turn, adopted the idea of material corpuscles (Weber's hypothesis \citep{webe46}).
 He considered that no galvanic current was present in the moving body and introduced the \emph{Lorentz current }which is no more than the description of a moving (charged) body with respect to the reference frame of the ether, made in classical terms.
 For both of them, Maxwell and Lorentz, the body was a rigid solid and the force was to be determined by a variational method.
-The influence of the relational view held by the Göttingen school on Lorentz is difficult to gauge as he writes with respect to (instantaneous) action at a distance: ``The influence that was suffered by a particle B due to the vicinity of a second one A, indeed depends on the motion of the latter, but not on its instantaneous motion.
+Lorentz acknowledges the influence of the Göttingen school, when he claims: ``The influence that was suffered by a particle B due to the vicinity of a second one A, indeed depends on the motion of the latter, but not on its instantaneous motion.
 Much more relevant is the motion of A some time earlier, and the adopted law corresponds to the requirement for the theory of electrodynamics, that was presented by Gauss in 1845 in his known letter to Weber \citep[bd.5 p.
 627-629,][]{gaus70}''.
+Nevertheless, the extent of this influence is difficult to gauge, since his derivation of the electromagnetic force rests on different premises.
+Maxwell, on the other hand, acknowledges that Ludwig Lorenz' approach leads to the same electromagnetic equations but he does not explore contact points and differences any further.